Adarsh-Giri-Stack/Mars-task-2/README.md

   5. 9V battery

 Procedure:
-Potentiometer:
+1)Potentiometer:
 	terminal 1 to 5V arduino
 	terminal 2 to Gnd
-wiper to analog pin 1
+	wiper pin to analog pin 1
+2)Power Driver:
+	PWM pin to digital 6
+  Direction pin to digital 8
+	Gnd to Gnd of arduino
+3)DC motor :
+	Connect to Motor pins of power driver .

+4)9V Battery:
+	connect to the power pins of power driver.

+Logic Behind The Working :

+The Potentiometer will be used as a nob to turn and adjust the speed and direction of the motor .